 Available on Heather Taylor Home here.

-A Sur La Table employee gushed that I selected her favorite thing in the store's inventory when I brought this particular tool to the counter.
+A Sur La Table employee gushed that I selected her favorite item in the store's inventory when I brought this particular tool to the counter.
 She confided they're usually sold out because she raves about them to customers.

 The scraper is a slim bendy silicone spoon to ease the last drop out of your food processor and batter bowl - or salad dressing jar, anything really.
 I've reached for it continuously since bringing it home.
 I'm considering adding this as a stocking stuffer for the cooks in my family.